Ah, the excitement and anticipation of a first date!

 A first date is also a chance to have fun with someone you really like—or think you could like.

-I have friends who call a first date a “look see.”
-You’re not making a commitment to anything beyond coffee, dinner, whatever your first date plans will be.
+I have friends who call a first date a “look-see.”
+You’re not making a commitment to anything beyond coffee, dinner, or whatever your first date plans will be.
 You’re going to look and see, and start to assess if this person could be a significant part of your life or not.